 D2C Brands Are Partnering Up to Drive Growth

 To cut down on customer acquisition costs and increase brand awareness, D2C brands are starting to work together for more exclusive product pairings, giveaways, and events.
 The goal is to target consumers who shop at a brand that shares a similar demographic to drive more traffic and brand awareness.

 Note that you don’t have to only partner up with similar brands — get creative.
 Glossier x BARK dog toy collaboration may seem random at first, but the products (dog chew toys modeled after Glossier’s top-selling products) are way too cute to pass up.

-Read more on why it’s critical for D2C brands to define their key differentiators.
+Now that you know about the Modern Retail Summit, read more on why it’s critical for D2C brands to define their key differentiators.